Make One Call

 Even if your legislator is on the opposite side, your call still matters.
 Here’s why:

-Does one call make a difference?
+Does one call really make a difference?

 One call alone won’t change policy—but thousands can.
 Offices often say: